We know: talking about the GDPR’s definition of personal data must be among the dullest things ever.

 - Data concerning a natural person’s sex life or sexual orientation.

 Data relating to criminal convictions and offenses also benefits from additional safeguards.
-According to Article 10 GDPR, its processing may only be carried out:
+According to Article 10 of GDPR, its processing may only be carried out:

 - If either EU or Member State law authorizes it; and